agiledigital-labs/interactive-cli-seed/README.md

 The command function parameters are set up as follows

 1. `'name'`: Command name.
 What are you going to call it via.
 E.g.
-   `seed-project mySubCommand`
+   `./dist/seed-project mySubCommand`
-2. `'description'`: Information about what the command does
+2. `'description'`: Information about what the command does.
 3. `(yargs) => yargs`: Use the return `yargs` to specific arguments for this command.
    ```typescript